kristiandupont/recase/README.md

 detectCasing(str)
 ```

 Takes a string that has been formatted.
-It will attempt to detect the casing and return it according to the
+It will attempt to detect the casing.

 ## Casings